Cherubini, Mendelssohn, Schubert

-Last year’s sensational Vivaldi virtuoso Alana Youssefian returns for a Romantic whirl with Mendelssohn’s impassioned concerto, lushly cushioned by the rousing overture to Cherubini’s first Parisian opera, and the expansive optimism of Schubert’s last completed symphony, considered to be his finest piece for orchestra.
-Let PBO’s gut strings pull your heartstrings into a warm, reflective embrace of historically-informed Romanticism.
+ast year’s sensational Vivaldi virtuoso Alana Youssefian returns for a Romantic whirl with Mendelssohn’s violin concerto—largely considered one of the greatest in the repertoire—lushly cushioned by the rousing overture to Cherubini’s first Parisian opera and the expansive optimism of Schubert’s 9th symphony.
+Let these exuberant works, along with a lavish 48-piece orchestra, pull you into a warm embrace of historically-informed Romanticism.

 CHERUBINI Overture to Démophoon